 Set Up Bookstack as an Open Source Knowledge Base with Docker

-Install Bookstack, a powerful open-source knowledge base, easily and efficiently on your own server using Docker and Docker Compose.
+Install Bookstack, a powerful open-source knowledge base, on your own server with Docker and Docker Compose.
+Step-by-step guide for easy self-hosted setup.

 Table of Contents